Zeerooth/yamabiko/README.md

     }

     // Lastly, by default queries are going to scan the entire repository,
-    // deserialize the data and compare the fields to find the results
+    // deserialize the data and compare the fields to find the results.
     // For larger collections and queries this is going to be !extremely! slow.
-    // Make sure to create relevant indexes to make queries faster db.add_index("timestamp", IndexType::Numeric, OperationTarget::Main);
+    // Make sure to create relevant indexes to make queries faster. db.add_index("timestamp", IndexType::Numeric, OperationTarget::Main);

     // Let's join the replication task and see if it succeded.